-Effective management of system capability is crucial for business success and sustenance of a competitive advantage.
-Architecture needs to address the relative balance between rapidly changing technology; dynamic business scenario, and integration with diverse systems without increasing the cost of software development and the complexity of software systems.
+Effective management of system capability is crucial for business success and sustenance of competitive advantage.
+System Architecture needs to maintain a balance across multiple factors viz. rapidly evolving technology, dynamic business scenarios, and integration with diverse systems, without increasing the cost of software development and the complexity of software systems.

-Architectural thinking is not expressed effectively to represent business concerns such as:
+Architectural thinking needs to be expressed effectively for addressing key business concerns such as the following:

-- How to modernize the hardware and software environments (reduce complexity in IT infrastructure)
+- Modernizing the hardware and software environments (reduce the complexity of IT infrastructure)

-- Security challenges associated with the integration of multiple applications, devices, and data sources
+- Addressing the security challenges associated with integration of multiple applications, devices, and data sources

-- How a system can effectively communicate the change in a scenario or generate a new idea via multiple channels to the right stakeholders
+- Facilitating the system to communicate changes in a scenario or convey new ideas through multiple channels to the right stakeholders

 - Monitoring the capability usage of system features and resources

-The practice of system development can provide benefits in terms of quality and cost gains from adherence to architectural guidelines.
-A key premise of this logic is that important decisions may be made early in system development in a manner similar to the early decision-making found in the development of civil architecture projects.
+The practice of system development can provide benefits in terms of quality and cost gains by adherence to architectural guidelines.
+A key premise of this logic is that important decisions may be made early in system development in a manner similar to the development of civil architecture projects.

-To these ends, Cybage recommends an approach that reflects the generally accepted practices for architectural description and provides a technical framework for further evolution in this area.
+To these ends, Cybage recommends an approach based on the generally accepted practices for architectural description, and provides a technical framework for further evolution in this area.

-Cybage initiates a criteria-based selection approach to describe how the system or product will be constructed; what the critical components are; and their fitment from a high-level, logical perspective.
-Mapping such selection against available templates helps to consider architecture principles for defining the system architecture, which addresses the visibility, changeability, and collaborates to meet defined quality expectations by the customers.
+Cybage initiates a criteria-based selection approach to describe how the system or product will be constructed; what the critical components would be; and their fitment from a high-level, logical perspective.

 - Domain, industry practices, and statistics